Table of Contents

 Watch how to make these French macarons:

-These are delectable treats and while they do take some extra time and care, they are definitely worth the effort.
+These are delectable treats, and while they take extra time and care, they are definitely worth the effort.
 Always remember, there is no need to fear baking something complicated.
 Try it out and broaden your recipe book!
 With these cookies, you will soon be known as a baker extraordinaire!

 For the cookies